-So now the charity has moved on and is concentrating its work on assisting the Special Needs Children’s Unit at Mnarani, Matsangoni and Konjora.
+Currently we mainly work on assisting the Special Needs Children’s Units at Mnarani and Matsangoni primary schools.
 Our aim is to assist the teachers in those units to give the children as much help as they can to enable them to become of some worth to their families and community.
-This may range from, for those most challenged teaching them simple household tasks such as sweeping the floor or making up the sleeping arraignments (beds?) to for the more able learning to keep livestock, goats, chickens or rabbits and to plant and look after maize and vegetables.
+This may range from, for those most challenged teaching them simple household tasks such as sweeping the floor or making beds; too for the more able learning to keep livestock, goats, chickens or rabbits and to plant and look after maize and vegetables.
 We are doing this by funding the teachers to learn Best Practice and to continue their professional development and by providing any equipment required; such as tools, chicken runs and secure pens for the goats.
 The plan is that these enterprises will become self-sustaining by the selling of the surplus produce and stock.
-We also finance trips that will help the children’s development, for example sports competitions.

 The Trust is currently supported by amongst others;

-The Rotary Club of Aylsham and the PoppyLand Rotary Group in the UK and the Rotary Club of Kilifi in Kenya,
+The Rotary Club of Aylsham in the UK and the Rotary Club of Kilifi In Kenya,

-The Trustees are Ian Graham and Christine Bayliss in the UK, and in Kenya, Hassan Abdulatif and Charles Kamau.
+The Trustees are Ian Graham, Jo Cottingham and Christine Bayliss in the UK, and in Kenya, Hassan Abdulatif and Moses Abwao.